noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 where we use `List` to represent the stack of color codes.
 (We could also use a mutable stack, as working with the state monad ensures the state will be threaded through our program.)

 With this in place we can write the rest of the code, which is shown below.
 Remember this code can be directly executed by `scala`.
 Just copy it into a file (e.g. `Terminal.scala`) and run `scala Terminal.scala`.
-Once we have defined the structure of `Terminal`, the majority of the rest of the code is dealing with manipulating the `Terminal` state.
-Most of the methods on `Program` have a common structure that specifies a state change before and after the main program runs.
+Once we have defined the structure of `Terminal`, the majority of the remaining code deals with manipulating the `Terminal` state.
+Most of the methods on `Program` have a common structure of specifying a state change before and after the main program runs.
 We don't need to implement combinators like `flatMap` because we get them from the `State` monad.
 This is one of the big benefits of reusing abstractions like monads: we get a standard library of methods without doing any additional work.

 ```scala
 //> using dep org.typelevel::cats-core:2.12.0